nodexo/moml/spec.md

 MOML is kind of *"YAML in disguise"*.

 It uses the [js-yaml YAML 1.2 parser and serializer](https://www.npmjs.com/package/js-yaml) under the hood to parse the input data.
-MOML itself only adds a couple of neat transformations - so the **markup** can be **visually appealing**.
+**MOML** itself only adds a couple of neat transformations, so you can use **a simpler and more handsome markup**.

 The MOML parser produces JSON output.

 ### Key/Value

-Keys are case-insensitve and always lower case in the resulting JSON: author, Author and AUTHOR all end as key **"author"**.
+Keys are case-insensitve and always lower case in the resulting JSON: author, Author and AUTHOR all result in **"author"**.
 For values the same rules as in [YAML](http://www.yaml.org/spec/1.2/spec.html) apply.

 Example: